Gaza rejoices at alleged capture of Israeli soldier

 Israel’s envoy to the United Nations denied the claim but its army has neither confirmed nor denied the report and a spokesman said on Monday: “We still cannot rule it out.”

 The report buoyed weary Gazans’ flagging morale.
-If confirmed, it would fulfill long-standing promises by Hamas to grab troops in hopes of trading them for Palestinian prisoners, raising its popularity.
+If confirmed, it would fulfil long-standing promises by Hamas to grab troops in hopes of trading them for Palestinian prisoners, raising its popularity.

 “Hundreds of martyrs have fallen and we’re under attack 24-hours a day... but today is like a holiday and we feel joy that a soldier is in our hands and we hope more will follow,” said vegetable seller Musa Abu Attiyeh, pausing as an Israeli rocket whizzed past and crashed nearby, shaking his shop.